humdrum-tools/humdrum-documentation/guide/ch10/index.md

 followed by the end of the line (\$).

 Recall that parenthesis grouping (\...) is part of the *extended* regular expression syntax.
-Therefore, we should use the **egrep** rather than the **grep** command with the above expressions.
+Therefore, we should use the <span class="unix">egrep</span> rather than the <span class="unix">grep</span> command with the above expressions.
 We can count the number of notes in a monophonic `**kern` input that belong to this whole-tone set: